Your role

 Qualifications

-To work as an epidemiologist at Queensland Health you may need a university master's degree in epidemiology.
+To work as an epidemiologist in Queensland Health, you need a university degree.
+This is usually a degree in epidemiology, or in health sciences or public health with a major in epidemiology.

 In some cases, a postgraduate degree in public health with a focus on epidemiology or biostatistics may also be accepted.